hotwax/oms-documentation/Fulfillment/APIs/In progress orders.md

 # In progress Orders API

 Fetches a comprehensive list of all orders which are in process of pickup for fulfillment.
-To get the In progress orders, you will need to call the /solr-query endpoint with the POST method.
+To get in progress orders, you will need to call the /solr-query endpoint with the POST method.

 ## Request